Migration Trail History 17th, 18th & 19th Centuries

 During the year of 1758, Forbes Road was established from Harrisburg, Pennsylvania to Fort Duquesne located in western Pennsylvania.
 The road became a major military route during the French and Indian War.
 Present day location would be very similar to the Pennsylvania Turnpike along Interstate 76.
 Years later, this route would be used to reach the upper northwestern territory.
 The road was named after John Forbes, a general with the British force.

 Great Wagon Road

 The King’s Highway began as a riding trail for mail service between Boston and New York.
 The road was originally known as the Boston Post Road and travels the same route of the present day Massachusetts Turnpike.
 By 1750, the connection of several post roads in this area joined together and formed the King’s Highway from Massachusetts to Charleston, South Carolina.
 By the time of the American Revolutionary War, the highway reached Maine and southward to Georgia.
-For more information about the King’s Highway, read the latest article by Piedmont Trails, First Major Highway of the Colonies-The King’s Highway.
+For more information about the King’s Highway, be sure to visit the blog article by Piedmont Trails.

 This road originated as early as 1725 and follows the old Philadelphia Pike or US Highway 30 and PA Highway 340 from Philadelphia to Lancaster.
 Lancaster was formed in 1727 as a result of this road.
 The earliest western migrations out of Philadelphia had little to no access to the Susquehanna River without first traveling to the mouth of the river located in Maryland.

 Old Cherokee Path